-live@CIRMMT: Stenhammar Quartet @ CIRMMT
+live@CIRMMT: Stenhammar Quartet & Sarah Jo Kirsch

-live@CIRMMT: Stenhammar Quartet @ CIRMMT
+live@CIRMMT: Stenhammar Quartet & Sarah Jo Kirsch

 live@CIRMMT presents a concert featuring works performed by one of Scandinavia’s leading string quartets, Stenhammar Quartet, with guest soprano Sarah Jo Kirsch.